 - Interrupted analytics.
 If analytics suddenly stop, update your tags.

 - Localized apps and dynamic buttons.
-It’s common for apps to be localized and buttons to dynamically shift on screen.
+It’s common for apps to be localized and buttons to dynamically shift on-screen.

 Access the advanced settings